Lore · Book VI · Fiction

 II.
 The Translator

+Pelagos-9 had a beautiful public interface.
 It showed a dark ocean map with glowing paths that curved like handwriting.
 When a signal entered, the map pulsed.
 A panel displayed source species, social context, estimated stress state, environmental condition, acoustic motif, translation confidence, and a short natural-language summary formatted for judges, journalists, and investors.

-Technically, it had been placed in a public trust six weeks before the hearing.
-Technically, its inference weights had been escrowed.
-Technically, three independent auditors had confirmed that the model did not alter outputs in response to direct financial interest.
+Pelagos-9 belonged to Meridian Works.
+Technically it had been placed in a public trust six weeks before the hearing.
+Technically its inference weights had been escrowed.
+Technically three independent auditors had confirmed it did not alter outputs in response to direct financial interest.
+Technically was the language of people who wanted the world to stop asking follow-up questions.

 The old crossing is closed by pain.